Resverasyn® | The Key Ingredient

 Where does resveratrol come from?

-Numerous research studies and clinical trials on resveratrol administer the compound as the proprietary ingredient Resverasyn, the active ingredient in Equithrive® Joint and Metabarol®.
-Resverasyn is composed of 99% pure resveratrol that has been micronized and encapsulated, so it is easily absorbed by the body.
+Resverasyn, the active ingredient in Equithrive® Joint and Metabarol® is composed of 99% pure resveratrol that has been micronized and encapsulated, so it is easily absorbed by the body without negative side-effects.

 Dr. Patrick Lawless of Thrive Animal Health has pioneered the use of resveratrol in the animal health field.

-“Resveratrol must be in a purified and bioavailable formulation in order to be most effective,” he explained.
+“Resveratrol must be in a purified and bioavailable formulation in order to be most effective,” he explains.

-Without this process, resveratrol can be unstable when exposed to light or oxygen and is rapidly metabolized and excreted before it can reach tissues to exert therapeutic effects.
+Without this process, resveratrol can be unstable when exposed to light or oxygen and is rapidly metabolized and excreted before it can reach tissues.